 Patrol Decathlon Challenge –

 This venue will consist of nine stations where patrols compete against time for accuracy and judgment.
-The event will take place entirely on Whyte Field.
+The event will take place entirely on Camp Whyte (lower).
 This activity requires Patrols be made up of between 8 - 10 Scouts.
 Multiple patrols (up to 10) will be at each station and then will rotate to the next station.
-We strongly encourage Patrols to eat their noon lunch at the Whyte Field program area.
+We strongly encourage Patrols to eat their noon lunch at the Camp Whyte (lower) program area.
 Plan accordingly.

 Note: While new Scouts can participate in this event, ensure they are placed with older Scouts who have the necessary advanced skills to complete some of the stations.